azavadsk/k8s-cluster-sd/zarf-setup.md

 # Zarf Packaging — Setup & Deployment Guide

 Zarf is an airgap-first packaging tool for Kubernetes.
 It bundles container images, manifests, and Helm charts into a single signed `.tar.zst` file that can be deployed without any external connectivity.
-This aligns with the ELECTORA PSA airgapped deployment model.

 ---